(803) 979-9911 (Primary) or (864) 760-1470 (Alternate)

 Why teach at AU?

-There is a tremendous need for missionaries in the fields of homeland security, emergency management, and criminal justice.
+There is a tremendous need for missionaries in the fields of homeland security, emergency management, emergency services management, and criminal justice.
 I am passionate about equipping and empowering current and future leaders in those mission areas in order to facilitate professionals possessing hope, joy, peace, and love given by God to share those God-given gifts with those who desperately need hope.
 For in so doing, those professionals can change the world and open doors to share the Gospel in situations and places in which the Gospel message is usually absent.

 Playing games (basketball, hide and seek, etc.) with my children